paynej5504/WDD3600/README.md

 This website uses Node.js, Express, JavaScript, HTML, and CSS.
 Before you download the files make sure you have Node.js and Express downloaded.
 You can get the latest version of Node.js here: https://nodejs.org/en/download/ .
  You can install Express by opening GitBash ( which you can download here https://git-scm.com/ ) and type ```npm install express``` then press enter.
+ This website also uses the templating language ejs.
+Make sure you install that before running.

 ## To download
 To download these files click on the green "Code" button and click "download ZIP".
 Once the files are done downloading, unzip them and begin using.